julioespin/julioespin.github.io/Python_Engineering_Project.md

 <img src="images/Python_Engineering_Project_graphs_ph.png"/>
 <img src="images/Python_Engineering_Project_graphs_float column.png"/>

 As expected, we see that as iron concentrate increases, silica concentrate decreases.
 We also see that all of the variables vary throughout the day.
 Something that does stand out is the float column 05 level takes a huge dip at 1800 when the levels are otherwise consistent.
-Float column level provides the froth level (measured in mm) in the flotation cell and measures the thickness of the floats in the flotation.
+Float column level provides the froth level (measured in mm) in the flotation cell and measures the thickness of the floats.

 As float column values decrease, we see a decrease in the other variables since there is less of a final product being produced.
 Something must have happened at 1800 that affected the float column and should be further investigated.